Topical sunscreen agents

 |Bemotrizinol (Tinosorb S)||Complete||Complete||Complete|

 |Bisoctrizole (Tinosorb M)||Complete||Complete||Complete|

 Chemical absorbing sunscreens often contain a combination of ingredients to get coverage against both UVB and UVA radiation.
-Some are also combined with physical blockers.
+An individual compound may degrade another compound (eg octinoxate degrades avobenzone).
+Some chemical sunscreens are also combined with physical blockers.

-Some chemical absorbers may degrade when exposed to sunlight, ie: photo-unstable; and therefore may not perform as well as expected.
+Some chemical absorbers may degrade when exposed to sunlight, ie they are photo-unstable; and therefore may not perform as well as expected.
 Often these chemicals are mixed with other agents that enhance the stability of the overall sunscreen product.
 Octocrylene and bemotrizinol are often incorporated with other chemical absorbers because they are photostable and prevent the formulation from breaking down when exposed to the sun.